datacamp/courses-introduction-to-python/slides/chapter_4_ae3238dcc7feb9adecfee0c395fc8dc8.md

 Suppose you want the first row, and then the third element in that row.
 To select the row, you need the index 0 in square brackets.

-To then select the third element, you can extend the same call with another pair of brackets, this time with the index 2, Once you get used to it, this syntax is more intuitive and opens up more possibilities.
+To then select the third element, you can extend the same call with another pair of brackets, this time with the index 2,

 ---